 If you manage to get down wipeout hill (a walk in the park, actually) the Halsmarter run lies in front of you.
 It’s 2 km long, wide, and with no dramatic difference in elevation.
 There’s a magic carpet used by the ski schools near the top which is perfect for first-timers.

-There are only two steeper (but short) hills on the blue run.
+There are only two steepish (but short) hills on the blue run.
 The first is followed by a long, level stretch for which you need speed to get across.
 So, instead of making your beginner turns until you get to the bottom, put those skis together and go straight when you’re about halfway down the hill.

 Where the slope forks, keep left unless you want to stop at the Tulferhütte mountain hut (in which case you stay right before turning left to the hut).

+Do not continue straight past the Tulferhütte unless you want to end up back at the valley station in Tulfes.
 It certainly is possible to ski down to the parking lot after a good snowfall.
 But the conditions can be icy and it’s not well marked.
 You must also cross a road along the way.

 Keeping left past the Tulferhütte takes you down the last little hill to the Halsmarter t-bar lift.
 If there are no other people around, the operator may be sitting in his hut.
 Call him if you need assistance to get the bar under your bum.

-Intermediate FIS Standard Run (no. 2)
+Intermediate FIS Standard Run (2)